 The Computer Applications & Office Administration Program is 12 months in length.
-The student will earn 94.5 credit hours, which is 1,344 clock hours.
+The student will earn 97.0 credit hours or 93.0 credit hours (externship option) which are 1,344 clock hours.
 Tuition is payable on a quarterly basis.
 There are four quarters in an academic year.